car-coder-07/Match_Maker/README.md

 Check for the dimensions of your display and the location of the like, dislike and next image icons in the display and edit those positions in the TinderMatchMaker.py script if necessary.

-Note: Interrupt the Loop using sleep command.
+Note: Interrupt the Loop using refresh (Ctrl + R) command with keyboard.